 Years ago, horse shows were primarily defined by whether you wanted to walk/trot/canter (and maybe jump) or walk/jog/lope (and perhaps chase a cow).
 In contrast, today’s horse show world also includes intriguing opportunities like western dressage, ranch versatility, competitive trail and working equitation.
 There’s a competition experience for every type of horse and every level of rider.
-Are you ready to join the growing trend?
+Are you ready to start horse showing?

 Blue Ribbon Benefits

 “I like the feedback I get from the judge’s scorecard,” says Pat Albee of Arizona, who raised and trained her Mustang gelding, Keeper.
 Her competitive goals include organized trail challenges and western dressage.
 “I also like aiming for a personal best.
 It’s not so much about the ribbons, but instead, did I do better this weekend than the last time I showed?
 I also like the chance to test my horse.
 He crosses bridges and opens gates at home, but will he cross an unfamiliar bridge or open a new, different gate in competition?”

 Acclimating a horse to the hubbub of a busy showground can pay off as well, because it serves as preparation for other new environments.
 A horse that’s always kept at home and sheltered from unusual sights and sounds can come unglued when confronted with new stimuli.
 A few trips to horse shows can help solve that issue.